realQilla/NMS-Breakdown/README.md

 # NMS-Breakdown

-This is just a connection of my notes, reading through Minecraft/Paper's sourcecode
+This is just a collection of my notes, reading through Minecraft/Paper's source code